hendrikcech/rft/assignment1/draft-rft.md

 RFT secures successful file transmissions even in the face of network problems such as message loss and reordering.
 The protocol is able to efficiently resume aborted transfers and to verify the integrity of transferred files.
 Transmission is performed with consideration towards the resource constraints of sender, receiver and network links.

-This RFC is structured as follows. (#ProtocolFlow) gives a high-level intuition over the protocol's workings. (#FlowCongestion) explains the flow and congestion control mechanisms used by RFT.
+This RFC is structured as follows. (#ProtocolFlow) introduces the protocol behaviour and gives an intuition about its functionalities. (#FlowCongestion) explains the flow and congestion control mechanisms used by RFT. (#Checksum) provides details about the usage of checksums in RFT.
 The message types used are defined in (#MessageFormats).

 # Protocol flow {#ProtocolFlow}